core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * Silent server: member of a group that never replies to requests.
 Note that a silent server can act as a client, the two roles are independent.

 * Group Identifier (Gid): identifier assigned to the group.
 Group Identifiers should be unique within the set of groups of a given Group Manager, in order to avoid collisions.
-In case they are, the considerations in {{ssec-gid-collision}} apply.
+In case they are not, the considerations in {{ssec-gid-collision}} apply.

 * Group request: CoAP request message sent by a client endpoint in the group to all server endpoints in that group.